dssg/repo-scraper/README.md

 ##How does it work?

-The project has some limitations see [NOTES]('NOTES.md') file for information regarding the design of the project and how that limits what the library is able to detect..
+The project has some limitations see [NOTES](NOTES.md) file for information regarding the design of the project and how that limits what the library is able to detect.

 ##Installation